 You’re going to fall in love with this gluten-free babka recipe.
 It’s soft and doughy and complete with chocolate swirls galore!
-I make my babka extra chocolaty and delicious and use a top-secret ingredient to ensure I get the perfect texture each and every time.
+I make my babka extra chocolaty and delicious and use a top-secret ingredient to ensure the perfect texture every time.
 This post contains affiliate links.
 Please see my disclosures.

 You have stumbled upon a real gluten-free treat.
 I’m going to show you how to make the best gluten-free babka of your life.
-You’re going to send me fan mail after you eat this delicious, gooey, and sweet chocolate babka.
+After you eat this delicious, gooey, and sweet chocolate babka, you’ll send me fan mail.

 You may have heard of babka before, particularly if you’re a Seinfeld fan.
 Remember the episode with the chocolate babka?
 Here’s a snippet to refresh your memory.